 Also, the dose of corticosteroids may need to be increased in people who become ill or otherwise severely stressed while taking corticosteroids.
 Corticosteroid use may need to be resumed in people who become ill or otherwise severely stressed within weeks of having the corticosteroid tapered and stopped.

-Cushing disease is a term given specifically to Cushing syndrome caused by overstimulation of the adrenal glands, usually because of a pituitary tumor.
+Cushing disease is a term given specifically to Cushing syndrome caused by overstimulation of the adrenal glands, usually because of a pituitary tumor Enlargement of the Pituitary Gland Enlargement of the pituitary gland is usually due to a tumor but may be due to bleeding into the gland or involvement by some other disease, such as tuberculosis or sarcoidosis.
+In some cases... read more .
 In this disorder, the adrenal glands are overactive because the pituitary gland is overstimulating them, and not because the adrenal glands are abnormal.
 Symptoms of Cushing disease are similar to those of Cushing syndrome.
 Cushing disease is diagnosed by blood tests, or sometimes also with tests of urine and saliva.
+Imaging tests such as MRI (magnetic resonance imaging) or CT (computed tomography) may be done of the pituitary gland area.
 Cushing disease is treated with surgery or radiation to remove the pituitary tumor.
-If removal of the pituitary tumor can't be done or is unsuccessful, the adrenal glands can be removed surgically, or drugs can be given to reduce corticotropin production or block the production or effects of the excess cortisol on tissues.
+If removal of the pituitary tumor can't be done or is unsuccessful, the adrenal glands can be removed surgically, or drugs can be given to reduce ACTH production or block the production or effects of the excess cortisol on tissues.

 Corticosteroids alter the amount and distribution of body fat.
 Excessive fat develops throughout the torso and may be particularly noticeable at the top of the back (sometimes called a buffalo hump).
 A person with Cushing syndrome usually has a large, round face (moon face).
 The arms and legs are usually slender in proportion to the thickened trunk.
 Muscles lose their bulk, leading to weakness.
 The skin becomes thin, bruises easily, and heals poorly when bruised or cut.
 Purple streaks that look like stretch marks (striae) may develop over the abdomen and chest.
 People with Cushing syndrome tend to tire easily.

-Over time, high corticosteroid levels raise the blood pressure (hypertension), weaken bones (osteoporosis), and diminish resistance to infections.
+Over time, high corticosteroid levels raise the blood pressure ( hypertension High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more ), weaken bones ( osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
+Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more ), and diminish resistance to infections.
 The risk of developing kidney stones and diabetes is increased, and mental disturbances, including depression and hallucinations, may occur.
 Women usually have an irregular menstrual cycle.
 Children with Cushing syndrome grow slowly and remain short.
-In some people, the adrenal glands also produce large amounts of male sex hormones ( testosterone and similar hormones), leading to increased facial and body hair, and balding in women.
+In some people, the adrenal glands also produce large amounts of male sex hormones (testosterone and similar hormones), leading to increased facial and body hair, and balding in women.

 When doctors suspect Cushing syndrome, they measure the level of cortisol, the main corticosteroid hormone.
 Normally, cortisol levels are high in the morning and lower late in the day.
 In people who have Cushing syndrome, cortisol levels are usually very high throughout the day.
 Cortisol levels may be checked by testing the urine, the saliva, or the blood.